Supremeofvoid/registration-crud/README.md

 - `registration.py`: Python script containing functions for CRUD operations.
 - `README.md`: This file, providing instructions and information about the project.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the [MIT License](LICENSE).